- Current Prices:$200,000 to $935,000

 In the middle of Cherry you’ll find Cherry Park, the neighborhood’s main green space.
 Families love spending their Sundays using the baseball diamond, playground, soccer field, and basketball court at this public park.
 The Little Sugar Creek Greenway, popular for biking or jogging, is also easily accessible from Midtown Park to the west.
 After getting some fresh air, Cherry residents might head north to the Metropolitan shopping center to pick out some new attire.

-Lots of parking • Proximity to Uptown • Quiet neighborhood.
+Quiet neighborhood • Proximity to Uptown • Lots of parking.

 Locals Don't Love